davidmascharka/tbd-nets/README.md

 cuDNN, which is also available [from NVIDIA](https://developer.nvidia.com/cudnn).

 ### Operating Systems
 Our development was done on CentOS 6 and Ubuntu 16.04.
+The code has also been tested under Arch Linux.

 ### Setting up a conda environment
 If you like, you can use the `environment.yml` configuration to set up a development environment if